mapbender/mapbender-documentation/en/functions/misc/wms_loader.rst

 YAML-Definition:
 ----------------

-This template can be used to include the element into a YAML application.
+This template can be used to insert the element into a YAML application.

 .. code-block:: yaml